 The allogenic SCT helps in removing any remaining leukemia cells (due to graft versus leukemia effect).
 However, allogeneic SCT is riskier due to the graft-versus-host disease in which the new immune cells originated from donor’s cells attack the host cells.

-Examples of supportive care in CLL include immunoglobulins, antibiotics, and antiviral drugs (for treating infections that usually occur in patients with CLL or those caused due to side-effect of certain drugs used for the treatment of CLL); vaccine (for prophylaxis against certain infections); transfusion with blood products, etc.
+Examples of supportive care in CLL include immunoglobulins, antibiotics, and antiviral drugs (for treating infections that usually occur in patients with CLL or those caused due to side-effect of certain drugs used for the treatment of CLL); vaccine (for prophylaxis against certain infections); transfusion with blood products, using drugs to reduce pain and other symptoms such as vomiting, fatigue or external-beam radiation therapy for bleeding or pain, etc.

 It is very important to assess the benefits of each treatment option versus the possible risks and side effects before making a treatment decision.
 Sometimes patient’s choice and health condition are also important to make a treatment choice.